The Last Door: Plot

-Doctor John Wakefield, Devitt's former psychiatrist and the player character for this season, is troubled by Devitt's sudden disappearance.
+Doctor John Wakefield, Devitt's former psychiatrist, is troubled by Devitt's sudden disappearance.
 He travels with his colleague, Herr Doctor Johann Kaufmann, an enigmatic German gentleman who assisted Wakefield in researching Devitt's condition, in an effort to find Devitt.
 Kaufmann appears to have a high degree of understanding of the dark forces that affect Devitt, but he keeps most of this knowledge to himself.
 Together they set out to find out what happened to Devitt.
-They reach a mental hospital in London, where they find out that Alexander Du Pré had been running a large organization known as The Playwright, whose sole purpose was to explore the Veil.
+They reach a mental hospital in London, where they find out that Alexandre Du Pré had been running a large organization known as The Playwright, whose sole purpose was to explore the Veil.
 They then venture to the home of Adam Wright, an expert on the occult.
 Here, Wright dies under mysterious circumstances and Kaufmann comes down with an illness and dies.
 Wakefield, stricken with grief by the death of his friend, resolves to continue his quest.
 He visits a sleepy fishing village on a secluded Irish island after learning about the island's mysterious past.
 Intrigued, he investigates the island's history further, eventually stumbling into a portal of sorts that leads to the Veil, the barren wasteland that separates our world from another, ancient world.
 Here, he encounters Devitt and learns that he, and not Anthony, was the true leader of the cult.
 However, he learns, Devitt was stricken with amnesia after an experiment gone wrong.
 Anthony only recently elected to bring him back to the group by setting him on his quest because he and Alexandre felt that they were close to crossing the Last Door.
 Wakefield finds out from Alexandre that Devitt has already crossed the Threshold to the other world and that he intends to use the "First Language" in order to harness the power of creation.
 However, he intends to destroy the work of the Playwright so that no one can ever open the Door again.
 The curtain that marks the threshold separating our world from the ancient one then slowly begins to close, and Alexandre implores Wakefield to choose to either stop Devitt, or let him go through with the plan.